juandc/aerostore/README.md

 # AeroStore
 Second place in the aerolab challenge!
 [Take a look](https://twitter.com/aerolab/status/946100876942262272) - [Aerolab Challenge](https://aerolab.co/coding-challenge) ([demo](https://aerostore.now.sh))

+This project is being redesigned, rebuilt, recooled and refreshed using almost all knowledges I learned this year :grimacing:.
+Design and coding :art::computer:.
+New Platzi courses :green_heart:.
+New trends and good practices in web development :+1::tada:.
+Just wait for it :wink:.

 ## About
 The challenge is to build a catalog view for a loyalty program app.